-- (a) not less than two Directors and not more than four Directors must be a Dealer Member or an authorised representative of a Dealer Member elected in accordance with Rule 11.2 (the Dealer Directors); and - (b) not less than three Directors and not more than eleven Directors must be appointed by the Directors in accordance with Rule 11.3 (the Board-Appointed Directors).
+- (a) not less than two Directors and not more than four Directors must be a Code Signatory or an authorised representative of a Code Signatory elected in accordance with Rule 10.2 (the Code Signatory Directors); and - (b) not less than three Directors and not more than eleven Directors must be appointed by the Directors in accordance with Rule 10.3 (the Board-Appointed Directors).

-11.2 Election of Dealer Directors
+10.2 Election of Code Signatory Directors

-- (a) Subject to Rule 11.2(f), the Dealer Directors must, to the extent possible having regard to the number of Directors, be comprised as follows: - (i) one Director must be an authorised representative of an art centre; - (ii) one Director must be, or be an authorised representative of, a current member of the Australian Commercial Galleries Association; - (iii) one Director must be, or be an authorised representative of, a current member of the Australian Indigenous Art Trade Association; and - (iv) one Director must be, or be an authorised representative of, a Member who is not affiliated with the Australian Commercial Galleries Association or the Australian Indigenous Art Trade Association, - (b) The Directors must seek nominations from the Members for candidates for election as Dealer Directors and specify each category set out in Rule 11.2(a) for which nominations are sought. - (c) Members may nominate an individual or, if they are a Dealer Member, themselves, for election as a Dealer Director, and the nomination must: - (i) be in writing and provided to the Directors within any time period (if any) that the Directors have specified; - (ii) be accompanied by the individual's written consent to be appointed as a Director; and
+- (a) Subject to Rule 10.2(f), the Code Signatory Directors must, to the extent possible having regard to the number of Directors, be comprised as follows: - (i) one Director must be an authorised representative of an art centre; - (ii) one Director must be, or be an authorised representative of, a current member of the Art Galleries Association of Australia; - (iii) one Director must be, or be an authorised representative of, a current member of the Aboriginal Art Association of Australia; and - (iv) one Director must be, or be an authorised representative of, a Member who is not affiliated with the Art Galleries Association of Australia or the Aboriginal Art Association of Australia. - (b) The Directors must seek nominations from the Members for candidates for election as Code Signatory Directors and specify each category set out in Rule 10.2(a) for which nominations are sought. - (c) Members may nominate an individual or, if they are a Code Signatory, themselves, for election as a Code Signatory Director, and the nomination must: - (i) be in writing and provided to the Directors within any time period (if any) that the Directors have specified; - (ii) be accompanied by the individual's written consent to be appointed as a Director; and - (iii) state which category set out in Rule 10.2(a) the individual is nominated for. - (d) The Directors will:

-- (iii) state which category set out in Rule 11.2(a) the individual is nominated for. - (d) The Directors will: - (i) review the nominations to determine that the candidates meet the requirements of the relevant category set out in Rule 11.2(a); and - (ii) put all complying nominations to the Company for vote at the next general meeting. - (e) The candidate with the most votes in each category will be elected as a Director on and from the date of that meeting. - (f) In the event that no nomination is received for one or more of the above categories, the relevant Dealer Director position or positions will be filled from amongst all the remaining nominee or nominees in the order of who achieved the most votes. - (g) If a casual vacancy arises in the Dealer Directors, the Directors may appoint a person who has consented to act as a Director, who, in their opinion, meets the requirements of the category in which the casual vacancy arises, for the remainder of the term of the Dealer Director that the person is replacing.
+- (i) review the nominations to determine that the candidates meet the requirements of the relevant category set out in Rule 10.2(a); and - (ii) put all complying nominations to the Company for vote at the next general meeting. - (e) The candidate with the most votes in each category will be elected as a Director on and from the date of that meeting. - (f) In the event that no nomination is received for one or more of the above categories, the relevant Code Signatory Director position or positions will be filled from amongst all the remaining nominee or nominees in the order of who achieved the most votes. - (g) If a casual vacancy arises in the Code Signatory Directors, the Directors may appoint a person who has consented to act as a Director, who, in their opinion, meets the requirements of the category in which the casual vacancy arises, for the remainder of the term of the Code Signatory Director that the person is replacing.

-11.3 Appointment of Board-Appointed Directors
+10.3 Appointment of Board-Appointed Directors